Fried onion

 Fried onions are slices of onions that are either pan fried (sautéed) or deep fried — and consumed as a popular snack food, garnish, or vegetable accompaniment to various recipes.

 Sautéed onions

 Common fried onions are cooked by basic pan frying or sautéing of sliced onions.
 This produces a fairly soft cooked onion, which may brown some from a Maillard reaction, depending on the length of cooking and the temperature.
 The Philadelphia cheesesteak is a hot sandwich commonly served with sautéed onions, and they are half of the dish called liver and onions.
 In the Middle East, mujaddara is a dish made of lentils and rice topped with fried onions.
 In Indian cuisine, fried onions are one of the key ingredients for the rice dish called biryani.

 Crisp fried onions

-If the much higher temperature, immersive, deep frying is used, this prepares the onions in a manner similar to that of French fried potatoes.
+If the much higher temperature, immersive, deep frying is used, this prepares the onions in a manner similar to that of fried potatoes.